husse786/husse786/README.md

 - 👋 Hi, I’m @husse786
-- 👀 I’m interested in Python and C
+- 👀 I’m interested in Python, Java and C
-- 🌱 I’m currently learning Business Informatic in University Zurich
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach